Burmese cats ideal weight and nutrition

 Burmese cats live to be 14 years old on average and are generally healthy cats.

-Their commonest health issue is Cherry Eye, a condition that occurs in cats when the gland located at the base of the third eyelid breaks lose from its attachment to the lid and visibly pokes outward.
+Burmese cats commonest health issue is Cherry Eye, a condition that occurs in cats when the gland located at the base of the third eyelid breaks lose from its attachment to the lid and visibly pokes outward.
 Treatment options include your vet removing part of the gland or forcing the gland to stay put by tacking down the migrating portion to the inner part of the third eyelid.
 You can keep the eye clean by removing any discharge accumulating in the inner corner of the eye.
 Flushing the eye with a mild boric acid solution is also advised.

 Cleft Palate is a birth defect of the nasal and oral cavities commonly associated with harelip.
 It is caused by failure of the palate bones to develop and fuse.
 This results in an opening from the oral to the nasal cavity.
-It is usually impossible for the kitten to nurse and survival depends on tube feeding.
+It is usually impossible for the Burmese kitten to nurse and survival depends on tube feeding.
 This problem is primarily cosmetic, and can be corrected with plastic surgery.

 Finally Hypokalemia is capable to affect Burmese cats as well.
 The condition is developed when blood potassium levels drop, initially causing cramping, then paralysis.
 Hypokalemia can be treated with oral supplements.